Balti language: Demographics and distribution

 Balti is spoken in Baltistan in Pakistan and Kargil and Nubra, Ladakh in India.
 According to the Gilgit-Baltistan Scouts, the language is mostly spoken in the Skardu, Shigar, Ghanche, Roundu, and Kharmang regions of Gilgit-Baltistan.
-In the twin districts of Ladakh region (Kargil and Leh), it is spoken in Kargil city and its surrounding villages like Hardass, Lato, Karkitchhoo, and Balti Bazar, as well as in Turtuk, Bogdang, and Tyakshi, including Leh city and nearby villages.
+In the twin districts of Ladakh region (Kargil and Leh), it is spoken in Kargil city and its surrounding villages like Hardas, Lato, Karkitchhoo, and Balti Bazar, as well as in Turtuk, Bogdang, and Tyakshi, including Leh city and nearby villages.
 Balti is also spoken by immigrants in Karachi, Lahore, Peshawar, Islamabad, Quetta, and other cities of Pakistan.
 In India, it is found in Dehradun, Nainital, Ambari, Shimla, Vikasnagar, and other northern cities among speakers who migrated from Baltistan, Kargil, and Nubra before the partition of India and Pakistan.

 Classification and dialects

 Historically, Buddhists in Leh have referred to all Muslims in Ladakh as Balti.

 The Balti language has four variants or dialects.
 Despite differences in phonology and vocabulary, they are mutually intelligible.
 For example, to keep is yuq in other varieties, but juq in the southern dialect of Kharmang and Kargil.
 Similarly, milk is oma in the eastern Chorbat-Nubra, the central Khaplu, and the southern Kharmang-Kargil varieties, but ona in the western dialect of Skardu, Shigar, and Rondu valley.
 The four variants or dialects of Balti are: